diegoseso/php-icandevelop/README.md

 the following code on the terminal

     git clone https://github.com/diegoseso/php-icandevelop.git

+If you dont have git installed on your machine , you should follow the instructions on this link https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

 Now you have this code locally, at this point you will find a Dockerfile.
 Oh my god too many things to learn, what is docker ?
 I think you should read this https://www.docker.com/what-docker